 Hi, I’m Izy!
-A 21 year old Londoner who studies Food Science & Nutrition at the University of Leeds.
-I thrive on lattes, cycling around on, wearing my hair in messy buns or plaits (always) and eating cake batter straight from the bowl.
+A Londoner with a BSc degree in Food Science & Nutrition at the University of Leeds.
+I thrive on lattes, reading everything I can about food and eating cake batter straight from the bowl.

 Here on my blog, you’ll encounter my experiments of making a multitude of culinary delights – mostly sweet – ranging from the indulgent to the wholesome and hearty.

 In September 2014, I published my first cookbook, Top With Cinnamon.
 You can read all about it here! .